 Web Crawler: Spider-Man

-violence and its revenge theme.
+personalized violence and its revenge theme.
 Two scenes in particular stand out as being particularly brutal; these being Spider-Man's attack on the carjacker and the final fight between Spider-Man and the Green Goblin.
-In the former, Spider-Man rams the villain's
+In the former, Spider-Man

 The BBFC's decision (although quite clearly logical) confounded the distributor's expectations, who had already begun marketing the film to younger viewers.
 As the BBFC commented in their 2002 Annual Report: